-Reinforce the Village Heart
+Reinforce the village heart

 The full length of Cardrona Valley Road within the village boundaries is too long to sustain a vibrant retail frontage.
-Commercial development should therefore be concentrated on the straight stretch of the road either side of the Hotel and around the envisaged village green.
+The Commercial Precinct overlay as shown on the Plan Maps concentrates commercial development on the straight stretch of the road either side of the Hotel and around the envisaged village green.